WakiMak/trentent.github.io-forked/_posts/2015-03-04-appv5-package-failed-configuration-in-folder-with-error-0xa040132a-0x3.md

 failed: 10
 Please check the error events of 'Configure/Publish Package' before this message for the details of the failure.

-This issue is typically caused by two factors: folders not existing in the "PackageInstallationRoot", in my example that is D:\AppVData\PackageInstallationRoot. Â You can find this value in the registry here:
+This issue is typically caused by two factors: folders not existing in the "PackageInstallationRoot", in my example that is D:\AppVData\PackageInstallationRoot.
+You can find this value in the registry here:
-HKEY\_LOCAL\_MACHINE\SOFTWARE\Microsoft\AppV\Client\Streaming /vÂ PackageInstallationRoot /dÂ D:\AppVData\PackageInstallationRoot
+HKEY\_LOCAL\_MACHINE\SOFTWARE\Microsoft\AppV\Client\Streaming /v PackageInstallationRoot /d D:\AppVData\PackageInstallationRoot

 and registry entries existing here:
 HKEY\_LOCAL\_MACHINE\SOFTWARE\Microsoft\AppV\Client\Streaming\Packages